hansroh/skitai/README.rst

 Skitai has been launched experimetnal HTTP/3 on QUIC with aioquic_.

+*WARNING*: DO NOT use this for your production services.
+You must aware that it is experimetal and unstable yet.

 HTTP3 can be run with https, you need a certification for it.

 .. code:: python